Upper and Lower Bounds for the Linear Ordering Principle

 \item If exactly only one of $y,z$ is syntactically incorrect, state that it is greater than the other certificate, return $1$ or $0$ accordingly.

 \item \emph{Now $y,z$ are syntactically correct.}\\ If $y_1\ldots y_{r}\neq z_1\ldots z_{r}$ then find the first $j$ such that $y_j\neq z_j$ and return $V(q_j,y_j,z_j)$.

 \item \emph{We are done and never get to this point: the certificates are different, but the sub-certificates are equal, thus $x\neq x'$ so one of the certificates had to be recognized as syntactically incorrect by $T$ lookup.} \end{enumerate} Our verifier $U$ is input-oblivious (it simply ignores the input and only uses its length), it computes a linear order, and its minimal element starts with the bit equal to the $i$-th bit of the pseudorandom generator computed by the composition of $K$, $R$, and $T$.
-Thus $U$ defines a language in $\OLtP$, and consequent queries $1^{n^d+i}$ to it reveal the bits of the pseudorandom generator. \end{proof} \RESEARCH{Lower bounds for $\P^\OLtP$, $\OLtP$, exp. version and its equality to ...}
+Thus $U$ defines a language in $\OLtP$, and consequent queries $1^{n^d+i}$ to it reveal the bits of the pseudorandom generator. \end{proof}